vios-s/tsaftarislab.github.io/_team/sotos.md

 Sotirios A. Tsaftaris is currently Chair (Full Professor) in Machine Learning and Computer Vision at the University of Edinburgh.
 He holds the Canon Medical/Royal Academy of Engineering Chair in Healthcare AI (since 2019).
-Since 2024, he is the Director for the EPSRC-funded [Causality in Healthcare AI Hub with Real Data (CHAI)](https:/chai.ac.uk).
+Since 2024, he is the Director for the EPSRC-funded [Causality in Healthcare AI Hub (CHAI)](https:/chai.ac.uk).
 He is an ELLIS Fellow of the [European Lab for Learning and Intelligent Systems (ELLIS)](https://ellis.eu) of [Edinburgh's ELLIS Unit](https://web.inf.ed.ac.uk/ellis-edinburgh).
+He is currently service as an Expert Adviser on AI for Science, in the UK's Department of Science, Innovation, and Technology ([DSIT](https://www.gov.uk/government/organisations/department-for-science-innovation-and-technology)).
 Since 2023 he is a visiting researcher with [Archimedes RC](https://www.archimedesai.gr/en/) a research centre of excellence in AI in Athens, Greece.
 Between 2016 and 2023 he was a Turing Fellow with the Alan Turing Institute.

-He received the M.Sc. and Ph.D degrees in Electrical and Computer Engineering from [Northwestern University](http://www.northwestern.edu/), Evanston, IL, in 2003 and 2006, respectively, and the Diploma degree in Electrical and Computer Engineering from the [Aristotle University of Thessaloniki](http://ee.auth.gr/en), Thessaloniki, Greece, in 2000.
+He received the M.Sc. and Ph.D degrees in Electrical and Computer Engineering from [Northwestern University](http://www.northwestern.edu/), Evanston, IL, in 2003 and 2006, respectively, and the Diploma degree in Electrical and Computer Engineering from the [Aristotle University of Thessaloniki](https://ece.auth.gr), Thessaloniki, Greece, in 2000.

 Previously he was an Assistant Professor with [IMT Institute for Advanced Studies](http://imtlucca.it/), Lucca, Italy and the Director of the